thatblindgeye/MiscRoll20/README.md

 ### Light

-`!miscLight [bright light] [dim light] [light direction] [light color]`
+`!miscLight [bright light] [dim light] [light angle] [light color]`

 Causes the selected tokens to emit light with the specified distances, direction, and color.

 Both the `bright light` and `dim light` arguments must be a number.
 If 0 is passed as the distance, that level of light will be turned off for the tokens.

-The `light direction` must be either a number between 0 and 360, or `off`.
-Passing in a value to this argument can create cones of light, such as from a bullseye lantern.
+The `light angle` must be either a number between 0 and 360, or `off`.
+Passing in a value to this argument changes the angle of the light that is emitted.
+For example, 360 would cause light to emit 360 degrees from the token (the default for light), while 90 would create a cone of light.

 The `light color` argument is optional, but must be a 6 character HEX color, e.g. `#ff0000`, or `transparent` when passed in.